 From responses gathered from about 10 Nigerian doctors practicing overseas from a recent interview in October, most of them actually would prefer to practice in the U.S Netherlands, Australia, and other countries where the salaries of doctors are much higher as compared to the U.K.

 But the 3 discussed above explains why most Nigerian doctors choose PLAB over USMLE, AMC, MCC, and other career pathways.

 But even after that, you will find that another percentage of Nigerian Doctors already practicing in the U.K still plan on moving over to these other countries of their dreams when they finally settle.

 What I did when I had to pass my IELTS test to relocate to Canada

-The video you are about to watch contains a unique, straightforward, and easy formula that does not require a lot of work for you to prepare for your IELTS exam.
+The document you are about to open contains a unique, straightforward, and easy formula that does not require a lot of work for you to prepare for your IELTS exam.